Alcibiades-Capital/valorem-website/site/_docs/clear-overview.md

         - Toggle protocol fees, appoint a new Protocol Admin, modify the contract address of the TokenURIGenerator, and gather the accrued fees.

 ## Safety First

-While Valorem Clear v1.0.0 has been diligently audited, it is essential to note the odds of an option bucket being chosen for an exercise isn't strictly proportional to its size.
+While Valorem Clear v1.0.0 has been diligently audited, it is essential to note a limitation in its current capabilities.
+The odds of an option bucket being chosen for an exercise isn't strictly proportional to its size.
 This means smaller buckets might have a marginally higher chance of selection.
 Our tech wizards are hard at work, devising a remedy.
 Until then, for the curious minds, the nitty-gritty can be found at [LibDDRV](https://github.com/valorem-labs-inc/LibDDRV).

 - Deep Dives: [Audit Chronicles](https://github.com/valorem-labs-inc/valorem-core/tree/master/audits)
 - Connect with our Security Guardians: info@valorem.xyz